-Tomato basil sauce is the perfect way to utilize all these late summer tomatoes and basil by oven roasting the tomatoes, garlic, onions, basil, and olive oil before pureeing the roasted vegetables into the sauce.
-The aroma of the vegetables roasting in the oven was what I imagine Italian kitchens smell like all the time.
-Roasted tomato basil and garlic sauce is perfect for pasta but also for marinara dipping sauce, pizza, and any time you are needing a red sauce.
+Tomato basil sauce is the perfect way to utilize all these late-summer tomatoes and basil.
+It involves oven-roasting the tomatoes, garlic, onions, basil, and olive oil before pureeing the roasted vegetables into the sauce.
+The aroma of the vegetables roasting in the oven is what I imagine Italian kitchens always smelled like.
+Roasted tomato basil and garlic sauce are perfect for pasta, marinara dipping sauce, pizza, and any time you need a red sauce.

-This homemade spaghetti sauce with fresh tomatoes is fairly simple to make.
-The most complicated part is really prepping the tomatoes and the time-consuming part is really the oven time.
+This homemade spaghetti sauce with fresh tomatoes is pretty simple to make.
+The most complicated part is prepping the tomatoes, and the time-consuming part is the oven time.
 However, the flavorful sauce at the end made the work and time all worth it.
+This sauce was definitely drempt up to use in baked tortellini casserole and creamy tomato and sausage penne pasta.

 What Do You Need to Make Roasted Tomato Basil Sauce?